plone/documentation/adapt-and-extend/theming/resources.rst

 ---------------------------------

 Plone 5 introduces new concepts, for some, with working with JavaScript and CSS in Plone.
-Plone 5 utilizes Asynchronous Module Definition (AMD) with requirejs.
+Plone 5 utilizes Asynchronous Module Definition (AMD) with RequireJS.
 We chose AMD over other module loading implementations(like commonjs) because AMD can be used in non-compiled form in the browser.
 This way, someone can click "development mode" in the resource registry control panel and work with the non-compiled JavaScript files directly.

-Additionally, Plone 5 streamlines the use of LESS to compile CSS.
+Additionally, Plone 5 streamlines the use of Less to compile CSS.

 These two concepts for JavaScript and CSS are merged into one idea--a resource.